eezd/EhFavDL/docs-en.md

     - Clean up old galleries and download new galleries
     - Download galleries from `watch_fav_ids`

+- `python main.py -w3`
+  - Download galleries only
+  - Suitable for situations where you've just run `w1`, but the program was interrupted due to unforeseen issues, and you don't want to spend time updating all gallery data and all meta data again.

 Therefore, the `w2` mode saves a lot of time compared to `w1` because it does not need to update all Meta data through the EH API.